-With all the many items you need to accomplish with spring cleaning, it may seem like a bit of a hassle to deal with your outdoor plumbing.
-Rest assured though that this time well spent.
+With all the many items you need to accomplish with spring cleaning, dealing with your outdoor plumbing may seem like a hassle.
+Rest assured, though, that this time is well spent.

-Much like with your indoor plumbing, proactive maintenance makes your system more reliable and more efficient, which is going to save you money in the long run.
+Much like with your indoor plumbing, proactive maintenance makes your system more reliable and more efficient, saving you money in the long run.
 Here are some essential maintenance tasks for you to complete.

-Get those leaves out of your gutter because they are blocking proper water flow.
-As the rain falls, it needs to reach the downspout in order to flow away from your home.
+Get those leaves out of your gutter because they block proper water flow.
+As the rain falls, it needs to reach the downspout to move water away from your home.

-When the path is blocked, the water is in danger of leaking through the roof, or down towards your home’s foundation.
+When the path is blocked, the water is in danger of leaking through the roof or towards your home’s foundation.

 Either way, these structures need protection from water damage.
 Make sure that gutters are free and clear.